 We are using the following configuration in

 jobs in our workflow to run tests, build the extension, and publish them to the chrome store,

 respectively.
 Every step requires the previous step to run successfully.

 Let’s check each job one by one.

 job.
-First, we are doing a checkout to the branch and then using
+First, we do a checkout to the branch and then use

 yarn to install

 Then, as the last step, we are use

 yarn run test to run tests.
 We can skip this

 For building chrome extensions, we use the